ExpressLRS/Docs/docs/software/dynamic-transmit-power.md

 ### Starting Power

-On module powerup with Dynamic Power enabled, transmit power is set to the minimum supported power.
+On module power up with Dynamic Power enabled, transmit power is set to the minimum supported power.

 ### Lowering Power